+50% Bloomberg Global High Yield Corporate Index, 30% Bloomberg Global Aggregate Corporates Total Return Index and 20% JP Morgan CEMBI Broad Diversified Index This comparator does not incorporate any sustainable criteria and is not selected for the purpose of attaining ESG characteristics.
+Investment strategy The Fund seeks to: Generate consistent risk-adjusted outperformance using our active management approach of stock selection tailored to the overall environment.
+Benefit from our active engagement with issuers, where we encourage positive changes in behaviour.
+Construct a portfolio that invests in issuers with strong ESG practices.
+Leverage the support and insights of our large, dedicated Fixed Income team and embedded ESG specialists' resources.
 For this Fund, the investee company needs to follow good governance practices in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
-This can be demonstrated by the monitoring of certain PAI indicators, for example controversies and diversity.
+This can be demonstrated by the monitoring of certain PAI indicators, for example corruption, tax compliance and diversity.
 In addition, by using abrdn's proprietary ESG scores within the investment process abrdn screen out any investments with low governance scores.
 Our governance scores assess a company's corporate governance and management structure (including remuneration of staff policies) and the quality and behaviour of its leadership and management.
 A low score will typically by given where there are concerns in relation to financially materially controversies, poor tax compliance or governance concerns, or poor treatment of employees or minority shareholders.
 The investment must further be aligned with OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human rights.
 Breaches and violations of these international norms are flagged by an event-driven controversy and are captured in the investment process.

-Proportion of investments

-A minimum of 70% of the Fund's assets are aligned with E/S characteristics.
-Environmental and social safeguards are met by applying the binding ESG commitments to these underlying assets.
-Within these assets, the Fund commits to a minimum of 10% in Sustainable Investments.

-The Fund invests a maximum of 30% of assets in the "Other" category, which can include cash, money market instruments and derivatives.
+Proportion of investments A minimum of 70% of the Fund's assets are aligned with E/S characteristics.
+Environmental and social safeguards are met by applying certain PAI's, where relevant, to these underlying assets.
+Within these assets, the Fund commits to a minimum of 10% in Sustainable Investments The Fund invests a maximum of 30% of assets in the "Other" category, which may include government securities, cash, money market instruments and derivatives.